Sojitz Corporation

 • Carbon offset certificates may be utilized for remaining CO2 emissions but only minimally

-• Net zero in 2050, just as existing businesses.
-Interim milestones for 2030 to be established individually.
+• Sojitz aims to achieve net zero emissions by 2050, just as we aim to achieve net zero for existing businesses.
+Midterm milestones for 2030 to be established as required.

-Support mechanisms to facilitate transitions under consideration for each business.
-Included in the 30 billion yen MTP2023 budget for non-financial investment in human resources and organizational reform.
+Sojitz has included these mechanisms in its 30-billion-yen MTP2023 budget for non-financial investment in human capital and organizational reform.

-We will therefore identify business areas that have a significant impact on our growth and business performance, as well as on society, and will seek to identify and measure their Scope 3 emissions.
-We will then consider individual policies to implement in each business area.
+We will therefore identify business areas that have a significant impact on our growth and business performance, as well as on society.
+We will therefore measure and track their Scope3 emissions for these areas.
+Next we will then consider individual policies to implement in each business area.

 Approach

-• Scope 3 is annual emissions in the supply chain.
+• Scope3 refers to annual CO2 emissions in the supply chain.

 • Reduce thermal coal interests to half or less by 2025, and to zero by 2030.